What is asthma in children?

 What are the symptoms of asthma in children?

-When your child has asthma, your child may:
+When your child has asthma, he or she may:

 • Cough a lot.
 This is the only symptom for some children.